607-272-0515

 Elementary Annual City Trip for 5th and 6th Years

-Each Spring our 5th and 6th year elementary students plan a field trip to a nearby city.
-This year the students chose Philadelphia and planned for a very busy three days of activities, including visits to the Pennsylvania Academy of Fine Arts Museum (the oldest art museum in the US) for a private tour and art lesson, the Philadelphia Mint to learn more about how coins are made, ‘The Art of the Brick’ an exhibit at the Franklin Institute to supplement their work with Lego bricks as part of First Lego League Robotics, and a visit to the Camden Aquarium to further their research of ocean biomes for this year’s robotics competition which has an ocean theme.
+Each Spring, our 5th and 6th year elementary students plan a field trip to a nearby city.
+This year the students chose Philadelphia and planned for a very busy three days of activities.
+The activities included a visit to the Pennsylvania Academy of Fine Arts Museum for a private tour and art lesson.
+The students visited the Philadelphia Mint to learn more about the minting of coins.
+Additionally, they chose to visit ‘The Art of the Brick’ exhibit at the Franklin Institute after their work with First Lego League Robotics.
+They ended their excursions with a visit to the Adventure Aquarium to further their research of ocean biomes for this year’s robotics competition.

 Comments are closed.